-Please indicate which most applies to your lf you ha control ave a plan in place, w Comments (including any reasons the recommended control is not applicable to Question organisation 6mth 12 mth 24 mth 24mth+ your organisation) 22.
+Please indicate which most applies to your which most control in place, when?
+Comments (including any reasons the recommended control is not applicable to Question organisation 6mth 12 mth 24 mth 24mth+ your organisation) 22.
 Do your systems require users set strong and difficult to guess passwords?
 (For example email passwords have minimum character requirements).
 Yes No N/A 23.
 Can you monitor and log what information your users have accessed/used?
 Yes No N/A 24.
 Do you use a single service to manage the sign-in process (passwords) for multiple applications within your organisation? (i.e. centralised authentication 15).
 All Some None N/A 25.
 Are email accounts within your organisation used for business purposes only? (i.e. not used to log into Facebook, Twitter, etc) All Some None N/A